-The 3 Best Utility Stocks To Buy Today
+The 3 Best Utility Stocks and ETFs To Buy Today

 Ordinarily, when you think of a huge utility you probably think it has lackluster growth and a stable dividend.
 But that’s not true in this case.
 Earnings growth and stock returns have well exceeded what is normally expected of a utility.

-For the last 10-, five-, and three-year periods; NEE has not only vastly outperformed the Utility Index, it has also blown away the returns over the overall market.
-NEE stock has returned more than double that of the S&P 500 over the last 10 years (710% with dividends reinvested).
+For the last 10-, five-, and three-year periods; NEE has not only vastly outperformed the Utility Index, it has also significantly outperformed the S&P 500 over the last 10 years (250% with dividends reinvested).

 How can that be?
 It’s because it isn’t a regular utility.
 NEE is two companies in one.
 It has one of the best regulated utilities in the country, which accounts for about 55% of earnings and provides steady cash flow, and also a world-renowned alternative energy company, which accounts for about 45% of earnings and provides a higher level of growth.